Sign up to our newsletter for Inspiration and advice to help you plan awesome events.

 Meet Alisha Yee.
-Currently the Senior Wedding Sales Manager at Trippas White Group, Alisha discovered her love of hospitality through a part-time job waitressing.
+Currently the Head of Sales at Trippas White Group, Alisha discovered her love of hospitality through a part-time job waitressing.
 She loves Japanese food, travelling and is committed to making sure her events run smoothly.
 Alisha admits she is also somewhat suspicious of people who smile all the time.
 So, join us as we get to know another fabulous event pro, Alisha Yee…

 Give us a snap shot of your career to date.

 At age 21, I had graduated from the University of Toronto with a Business Degree and aspirations to change the world (no joke).
 I spent the next 5 years working as a Marketing Manager for an amazing non-profit organisation called WWF-Canada – short for World Wildlife Fund, not World Wrestling Federation (unfortunately).
 At the ripe old age of 26, I decided it was time to travel the world and “find myself”.
 I took on a second job to fund my new enlightened path – Marketing chick by day, waitress by night.
 This was my first foray into the hospitality industry, and I was hooked.
 I spent the next 2 years travelling South America, working in bars and hostels and having the time of my life.
 Not ready to deal with the brutal Canadian winters again, I made the big move to sunny Australia to continue my adventure.
 Bouncing around and working for some of the big hospo names in Sydney, I finally landed with Trippas White Group, earning the hugely ex-pat coveted 457 Sponsorship Visa as an Event Manager.

 The most memorable event you have worked on and why?